missionpinball/mpf-docs/tutorial/14_add_a_mode.rst

   so you won't see the mode until a game starts.
 (If you're not able to start a game, check the troubleshooting tips in the previous step.)
-+ If you get some kind of crash or error, specifically any errors that mention anything about"config" or "path," double-check that you put all the files in the proper locations back in Step (B).
-(A common mistake is to put `base.yaml` in the `base` folder rather than the `base/config` folder.)
++ If you get some kind of crash or error, specifically any errors that mention anything about "config" or "path," double-check that you put all the files in the proper locations back in Step 2.
+(A common mistake is to put `base.yaml` in the `/modes/base` folder rather than the `/modes/base/config` folder.)

 Check out the complete config.yaml file so far
 ----------------------------------------------